iota-community/layerzero-move-oft-v2-utils/README_OFT_setup.md

 Set the `oftObjectId` (from the tx hash on block explorer) in the file `config.ts` for next step.

-### Init as OFT on IOTA L1 as dest chain
+### Init as OFT on IOTA L1 as dest chain or as source chain

+No matter init OFT on dest chain or on source chain (for brand-new coin), it is needed to deploy a new coin whose `treasuryCap` will be passed to and thus owned by the OFT object which will control the minting/burning.

-Go in the folder `mockcoin` to deploy a new coin if needed.
+Go in the folder `mockcoin` (adapt the current Move code if needed) to deploy a new coin if needed.

+In case of init OFT as brand-new coin on source chain, make the `mockcoin` mint some amount of coins to have some coin supply.
+The current `mockcoin` Move code will mint to 5000 coins to the deployer account.

 Needed input params in [config.ts](./config.ts):